Ryan6y/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+Attended class on Tuesday
-	+attend class Tuesday and Thursday
+	+Attended class on Thursday
+	+Get Linux laptop ready
 	+Get the repositery ready
-	+Get Linux laptop ready
 	+Introduce myself to a classmate and added wechat
 - Week 2
 - Week 3